imprint

 Microsoft Edge: Deleting and managing cookies

-If you generally do not want cookies, you can set up your browser so that it always informs you when a cookie is to be set.
-You can decide for each individual cookie whether or not to allow it.
-Since YouTube is a subsidiary of Google, there is a common privacy policy.
-If you want to learn more about how your data is handled, we recommend the data protection declaration at https://policies.google.com/privacy?hl=de.
+If you generally do not want to have cookies, you can set up your browser so that it always informs you when a cookie is to be set.
+This allows you to decide for each individual cookie whether you want to allow it or not.
+As YouTube is a subsidiary of Google, there is a joint privacy policy.
+If you want to find out more about how your data is handled, we recommend that you read the privacy policy at https://policies.google.com/privacy?hl=de.

 YouTube Subscribe Button Privacy Policy

-We have installed the YouTube subscribe button on our website.
+We have integrated the YouTube subscribe button on our website.
 You can usually recognize the button by the classic YouTube logo.
-The logo shows the words “Subscribe” or “YouTube” in white letters on a red background and the white “Play” symbol to the left of it.
-However, the button can also be shown in a different design.
+The logo shows the words “Subscribe” or “YouTube” in white letters against a red background and the white “Play symbol” to the left of it.
+However, the button can also be displayed in a different design.

 Our YouTube channel always offers you funny, interesting or exciting videos.
-With the built-in “subscribe button” you can subscribe to our channel directly from our website and do not have to call up the YouTube website separately.
-We want to make it as easy as possible for you to access our comprehensive content.
-Please note that this allows YouTube to store and process data from you.
+With the built-in “Subscribe” button, you can subscribe to our channel directly from our website without having to go to the YouTube website.
+We want to make it as easy as possible for you to access our extensive content.
+Please note that YouTube may store and process your data as a result.

-If you see a built-in subscribe button on our site, YouTube sets at least one cookie, according to Google.
+If you see a built-in subscription button on our site, YouTube sets at least one cookie – according to Google.
 This cookie stores your IP address and our URL.
-YouTube can also find out information about your browser, your approximate location and your default language in this way.
+YouTube can also find out information about your browser, your approximate location and your default language.
 In our test, the following four cookies were set without being logged in to YouTube:

 Name: YSC